 Often, people set goals based on what their friends are doing or what they feel they should do.

-What sort of lifestyle do you want to have, what sort of person do you want to be, how do you want your day to look?
+Think about the life you want.
+What sort of lifestyle do you want to have, what sort of person do you want to be, and how do you want your day to look?

 Take some time to write down your perfect day.

 Everything from your home and how you wake up to what you eat, activities you do, how you feel, all of it.

 My life has always been around my family, travel, the beach, activities we enjoy etc.

 For the past few years, despite major obstacles, we did get to travel.

 I have worked from home around my kids their whole life and been able to afford most of what we wanted or needed.